Conditional Routing

 You can add as many routes as needed, by using the Add new route button and setting required conditions for each route.

-Here, is an workflow which consists of two incoming data source nodes and three route nodes where the system routes data after evaluating defined conditions.
+Here, is an nodes and three route nodes where the system routes data after evaluating defined conditions.